Random matrices: Law of the determinant: Introduction

 Let $A_n$ be an $n$ by $n$ random matrix whose entries $a_{ij}, 1\le i,j\le n$, are independent real random variables of zero mean and unit variance.
-We will refer to the entries $a_{ij}$ as the {\it atom} variables.
+We will refer to the entries $a_{ij}$ as the \textit{atom} variables.

 As determinant is one of the most fundamental matrix functions, it is a basic problem in the theory of random matrices to study the distribution of $\det A_n$ and indeed this study has a long and rich history.
 The earliest paper we find on the subject is a paper of Szekeres and Tur\'an \cite{SzT} from 1937, in which they studied an extremal problem.
 In the 1950s, there is a series of papers \cite{FT,NRR,Turan,Pre} devoted to the computation of moments of fixed orders of $\det A_n$ (see also \cite{Gbook}).
-The explicit formula for higher moments get very complicated and in general not available, except in the case when the atom variables have some special distribution (see, for instance \cite{Dembo}).
+The explicit formula for higher moments gets very complicated and is in general not available, except in the case when the atom variables have some special distribution (see, e.g., \cite{Dembo}).

 One can use the estimate for the moments and Markov inequality to obtain an upper bound on $|\det A_n |$.
 However, no lower bound was known for a long time.
-In particular, Erd\H{o}s asked whether $\det A_n$ is non-zero with probability tending to one.
-In 1967, Koml\'os \cite{Kom, Kom1} addressed this question, proving that almost surely $|\det A_n | > 0$ for random Bernoulli matrices (where the atom variables are iid Bernoulli, taking values $\pm 1$ with probability $1/2$).
+In particular, Erd\H{o}s asked whether $\det A_n$ is nonzero with probability tending to one.
+In 1967, Koml\'os \cite{Kom,Kom1} addressed this question, proving that almost surely $|\det A_n | > 0$ for random Bernoulli matrices (where the atom variables are i.i.d.
+Bernoulli, taking values $\pm1$ with probability $1/2$).
 His method also works for much more general models.
-Following \cite{Kom}, the upper bound on the probability that $\det A_n =0$ has been improved in \cite{KKS, TVdet, TVsing, BVW}.
+Following \cite{Kom}, the upper bound on the probability that $\det A_n =0$ has been improved in \cite{KKS,TVdet,TVsing,BVW}.
 However, these results do not say much about the value of $|\det A_n |$ itself.

-In a recent paper \cite{TVdet}, Tao and the second author proved that for Bernoulli random matrices, with probability tending to one (as $n$ tends to infinity)
+In a recent paper \cite{TVdet}, Tao and the second author proved that for Bernoulli random matrices, with probability tending to one (as $n$ tends to infinity),

 for any function $\omega(n)$ tending to infinity with $n$.
-This shows that almost surely, $\log |\det A_n |$ is $ (\frac{1}{2} +o(1) )n \log n$, but does not provide any distributional information.
-For related works concerning other models of random matrices, we refer to \cite{Ro}.
+This shows that almost surely, $\log|\det A_n |$ is $ (\frac{1}{2} +o(1) )n \log n$, but does not provide any distributional information.
+For related works concerning other models of random matrices, we refer to~\cite{Ro}.